-The fresh water fish fauna of India is a group of nearly 2500 species, comprising into three main families known as, Cyprinidae, Siluridae and Channidae, inhabiting in the inland ecosystems (Arthi et al 2013).
+The fresh water fish fauna of India is 3523 fish species belonging to 1097 genera and 272 families of 55 orders are recorded as per recent studies of ZSI, comprising into three main families known as, Cyprinidae, Siluridae and Channidae, inhabiting in the inland ecosystems (Kosygin et al 2024).
 However, majority of fishes are yet to be analysed well.
 Growth of the fish, length and weight parameters, have positive influence on reproduction.
 In general, the fecundity is more closely related to length than the somatic weight or ovary weight.
 Fecundity is elucidated in simple terms as number of potential eggs in the ovary.
 The discharge of eggs is known by a process called 'spawning'.
 Studies on the reproductive biology of fish is essential in evaluating the commercial potentialities of its stock, life history, cultural practice and management of small fish's species (Eyo et al. 2014).
 Reproductive biology i.e., fecundity, spawning, sex ratio, etc. are among the import aspects of the biology of fishes which must be understood to explain the variations in the level of populations as well as to make efforts to increase the amount of yield.
-(Gupta, et al. 2014).
+(K. Arambam et al. 2020; Gupta, et al. 2014).